Cratis/Samples/eCommerce/README.md

 ## 📖 About the book

-*Understanding Event Sourcing* by Martin Dilger wølks you through what Event Sourcing is and how you can model systems using the Event Modelling technique.
+*Understanding Event Sourcing* by Martin Dilger walks you through what Event Sourcing is and how you can model systems using the Event Modelling technique.

 - 𝌭 [Learn about Event Modelling from the source](https://eventmodeling.org/posts/what-is-event-modeling/)